guptachirag/uber-reminder/README.md

 The application takes 4 inputs
 ####Source, Destination, Time and Email

-It gets the time for uberGO using Uber API
+Follow the steps below

-It find the time to travel between Source and Destination using Maps API
+1. It gets the time for uberGO using Uber API

-After that
+2. It find the time to travel between Source and Destination using Maps API

-It calculates the difference between current time and time given by user,
+3. It calculates the difference between current time and time given by user,
 #####call that remaining time.

-It calculates the sum of uberGO time and maps time + 1h, {Here 1 hour is taken to handle traffic variations}
+4. It calculates the sum of uberGO time and maps time + 1h, {Here 1 hour is taken to handle traffic variations}
 #####call that sum

-then it calculates the new remaining time i.e. remaining time - sum
+5. t calculates the new remaining time i.e. remaining time - sum

-After this it waits for the remaining time and recursively follow the above steps.
+6. If the remaining time > 0, then it waits for the remaining time and recursively follow the above steps else sends the email to book the uberGo to the input email.